dushimsam/deep-dive-into-algorithms/graph-pheory/basic-theory.md

 4. List the two conditions that should be statisfied to have an existence of Eurlerian Path in a directed agraph .
 5. How do we call the algorithm that is used to construct Eurelian circuit
 6. How do we call the efficient algorithm fo create Hamiltonian cicrcuit ,if there'sn't why ?

+                        FLOWS AND CUTS

+1. Which type of the graph is when working with the problem of max-flow and min-cuts ?
+2. Describe the properties of  a source and a sink in terms of edges on a directed graph ?